Katakod/HiQ.TechnicalTest/Backend only/Answers.md

 This shouldn't matter too much in a small solution as this, but for scaling it would be a good idea.
 For now, I don't think we care about the logging in e.g. Test projects as it's a side effect and not core functionality.

 #### *3. What would you add to your solution if you had more time?
 This question is especially important if you did not spend much time on the coding test - use this as an opportunity to explain what your solution is missing.*
-For better scalability and testability I would add DI so that i e.eg could inject a different logger if I wanted.
+For better scalability and testability I would add DI so that i e.g could inject a different logger if I wanted.
 Perhaps I would then also refactor to follow a Factory pattern encapsulating the creation of objects.
 I used tuples extensively in the current solution, but I think it would be more readable if I added some DTO:s to hold result and states (like a CarMovementState for example).
 Also, I would probably change the type exchange and have some request/response objects for the Core service, to make it more similar to a web api with possible JSON serialization.